cloudoperators/documentation/architecture-decision-records/014-greenhouse-plugin-catalog.md

 ## Context and Problem Statement

 PluginDefinitions are a core component of Greenhouse.
 They are used to extend the platform and to deploy content to the remote clusters.
-Currently, the deployment of these PluginDefinitions is not natively integrated into Greenhouse.
-It is necessary to configure a deployment mechanism to automatically receive plugin updates.
-Since the PluginDefinitions are used by the Greenhouse deployment itself, there is also a bootstrapping problem.
+Currently, the deployment of these PluginDefinitions into Greenhouse is not natively integrated.
+There is no provided mechanism to deploy and update PluginDefinitions for Greenhouse.
+This has to be setup by each team operating a Greenhouse instance.
+PluginDefinitions are used in the Greenhouse Helm Chart itself, this leads to a bootstrapping problem on the first install.

-This ADR addresses this problem and proposes a solution to natively integrate the deployment of PluginDefinitions into Greenhouse.
+This ADR addresses the mentioned problems and proposes a solution to natively integrate the deployment of PluginDefinitions into Greenhouse.
 This will allow to easily add additional sources for PluginDefinitions and to manage them in a more structured way.

 ## Decision Drivers <!-- optional -->